 Cortisol is a hormone made by the adrenal glands.
 Conditions such as inflammatory disorders, skin disorders and some cancers can be treated with synthetic cortisol-like compounds, sometimes called corticosteroids.
 A side effect of this treatment is osteoporosis.
 High doses of cortisol-like drugs over a long period of time can cause a drop in the body's own cortisol production.

 Cortisol is a hormone made by the two adrenal glands (one is located on each kidney) and it is essential for life.
 Cortisol helps to maintain blood pressure, immune function and the body's anti-inflammatory processes.
-The amount of cortisol released by the adrenal glands is regulated by the pituitary gland inside the brain.
+Located inside the brain, the pituitary gland regulates the amount of cortisol released by the adrenal glands.

-Some disorders can be treated with synthetic cortisol-like compounds, sometimes known as corticosteroids.
-If taken at high doses or for a prolonged period, this treatment can have a number of side effects, including osteoporosis (thinning of the bones).
+Specialists sometimes use synthetic cortisol-like compounds known as corticosteroids to treat common cortisol-related disorders.
+If taken at high doses or for a prolonged period, this treatment can have a number of side effects, including osteoporosis (thinning of the bones) and developing diabetes.

 The role of cortisol in the body

 - convert protein into glucose to boost flagging blood sugar levels

 - work in tandem with the hormone insulin to maintain constant blood sugar levels